patialashahi31/atlan-internal-enrichment-working-prototype/README.md

 We will be simulating this scenario

-producer.py will generate the metadata update which is subscribed by Kafka consumer in consumer.py We will record the updates in Cassandra DB and it will be migrated to other datastores/ entities here postgres is used
+### producer.py will generate the metadata update which is subscribed by Kafka consumer in consumer.py.
+### We will record the updates in Cassandra DB and it will be migrated to other datastores/ entities here postgres is used.

 ## Local Setup